vschw/smartmeter/setup_instructions.rst

 Enable fb1 for 2.2inch TFT
 ##########################

-For linux kernels >3.15, fbtft and many drivers are already included.
+For linux kernels >3.15, fbtft and dependent drivers are already included.
 Updating the kernel (new bootloader) is not required.

 Enable tft driver